Petula Clark: 2000–present

-In 2005 Clark took part in the BBC Wales programme Coming Home, about her Welsh family history.
+In 2005, Clark took part in the BBC Wales programme Coming Home about her Welsh family history.

-Clark was presented with the 2007 Film and TV Music Award for Best Use of a Song in a Television Programme for "Downtown" in the ABC series Lost.
-She completed a concert tour of England and Wales in summer 2008, followed by concerts in Switzerland and the Philippines.
+She was presented with the 2007 Film and TV Music Award for Best Use of a Song in a Television Programme for "Downtown" in the ABC series Lost.
 Then & Now, a compilation of greatest hits and several new Clark compositions, entered the UK Albums Chart in June 2008 and won Clark her first silver disc for an album.
 Open Your Heart: A Love Song Collection, a compilation of previously unreleased material and new and remixed recordings, was released in January 2009.
-Additionally, her 1969 NBC special Portrait of Petula, already released on DVD for Region 2 viewers, is also being produced for Region 1.
 A collection of holiday songs titled This Is Christmas, which includes some new Clark compositions in addition to previously released material, was released in November 2009.

 At the Montreux Jazz Festival on 14 July 2008 Clark joined with Paolo Nutini to perform "Goin' to Chicago Blues" in celebration of Quincy Jones' 75th birthday.

-In 2010 Clark became president of the Hastings Musical Festival; she toured Australia, New Zealand and Quebec to sell-out crowds, and appeared on the Vivement Dimanche show on French television, where she promised a return to Paris in the new year.
+In 2010, she became president of the Hastings Musical Festival, and appeared on the Vivement Dimanche show on French television.
 Her triple album Une Baladine included 10 new tracks and one new studio recording: "SOS Mozart", a writing collaboration of Gilbert Bécaud and Pierre Delanoë.
 Both her album set and the new recording of "SOS Mozart" were produced by David Hadzis at the Arthanor Productions studio in Geneva and appeared on the French charts.
 She was patron of 2011 Dinard British Film Festival.

-Early in 2011 the Lark Street Business Improvement District in a section of the downtown area of Albany, New York, needed a name for its logo/mascot, a graphic image of a blue lark.
+Early in 2011, the Lark Street Business Improvement District in a section of the downtown area of Albany, New York, needed a name for its logo/mascot, a graphic image of a blue lark.
 An internet poll was held, and the winner was Petula Lark, clearly a reference to the singer of the adopted anthem of New York City's urban area, "Downtown".
 In November 2011, at age 78, Clark performed at the Casino de Paris, a Parisian music hall.
-Clark entertained for more than 90 minutes and introduced five new songs, one of which she had recently written with friend Charles Aznavour.
-A French album of all new material was to be released on 7 February 2012 on the Sony label, Clark's first in that language since the late 1970s.
+She entertained for more than 90 minutes and introduced five new songs, one of which she had recently written with friend Charles Aznavour.
+A French album of all new material was to be released on 7 February 2012 on the Sony label, her first in that language since the late 1970s.